 There is a lot of different types of Russian pronouns: possessive, demonstrative, interrogative, indefinite, reflexive and so on.
 These free online lessons cover each of the pronoun types and explain their use in different cases.
 Every lesson comes with and audio file recorded by a native Russian speaker.

 In the previous lesson we’ve covered the Russian personal pronouns in the Instrumental case.
 Today let’s learn how the possessive pronouns change in the Instrumental case:

 In the course of the last few lessons we have learned how to form the Instrumental case with Russian nouns.
 Today we will have a look at the personal pronouns in the Instrumental case.

 We have learned a lot about the Accusative case in Russian.
-To finish with it for now, today we will learn and practice the demonstrative pronouns in the Accusative case:
+To finish with it for now, today we will learn and practice the Russian demonstrative pronouns (“this” and “that” in English) in the Accusative case: